tipame/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 Cluster client has been deprecated as of 2.6 in favor of [Akka gRPC](https://doc.akka.io/docs/akka-grpc/current/index.html).
 It is not advised to build new applications with Cluster client, and existing users @ref[should migrate to Akka gRPC](../cluster-client.md#migration-to-akka-grpc).

+### JavaLogger

+`akka.event.jul.JavaLogger` for integration with `java.util.logging` has been deprecated.
+Use SLF4J instead, which also has support for `java.util.logging`.

 ### akka.Main

 `akka.Main` is deprecated in favour of starting the `ActorSystem` from a custom main class instead. `akka.Main` was not